Technologicat/mcpyrate/doc/main.md

 In general, you can use any exception type as appropriate, except `mcpyrate.core.ApplyMacroError`, which only exists for internal use by the expander core.
 This one type gets automatically telescoped (i.e. intermediate stack traces of causes are omitted); it is used internally for generating the use site report when an exception is raised during macro expansion.

-Furthermore, if the program is being run through the `macropython` wrapper, `macropython` will strip most of the traceback for `ApplyMacroError` (and for this one type only!), because that traceback speaks of things such as `macropython` itself, the importer, and the macro expander, and it is typically very long.
+Furthermore, if the program is being run through the `macropython` wrapper, `macropython` will strip most of the traceback for `ApplyMacroError` (and for this one type only!), because that traceback is typically very long, and speaks (only) of things such as `macropython` itself, the importer, and the macro expander.
 The actually relevant tracebacks, for the client code, are contained within the linked ("direct cause") exceptions.

 ## Differences to `macropy`